AbhisheKDhanani11/Masters-Coding-Projects/Artificial Intelligence/README.md

 ### Purpose
 - **NLP Analysis**: Experiments with text classification or generation tasks.
-- **Deep Learning**: Training and fine-tuning large models, likely using PyTorch or TensorFlow.
+- **Deep Learning**: Training and fine-tuning large models using PyTorch.

 ### Usage
 1. **Requirements**: Install PyTorch (`pip install torch`) and other dependencies as needed.